Cat and Dog Vaccinations in Greenfield, WI: Why It's Important

-Our veterinary team in Greenfield believes strongly in vaccinations as an essential aspect of pet healthcare.
+Our veterinary team in Greenfield strongly believes in cat and dog vaccinations as an essential aspect of pet healthcare.
 Unvaccinated pets are much more vulnerable to diseases in their environment and are not likely to have sufficient immunity to fight them off.
-Therefore, one of our doctors will want to discuss vaccines and help you choose the best vaccination schedule for your pet's needs.
+Therefore, one of our veterinarians will want to discuss your cat or dog's vaccinations and help you choose the best schedule for their needs.

-What good can pet vaccinations do against contagious viruses and diseases?
+What good can cat and dog vaccinations do against contagious viruses and diseases?
 A lot, as a matter of fact.
 Like human vaccines, vaccines for cats and dogs contain antigens, which mimic certain diseases.
 Once injected, these antigens will trigger the immune system to produce antibodies, which in turn will target the antigens.
 If your pet comes into contact with a certain disease later in life, their immune system will be equipped to recognize and destroy it.
+Call (414) 529-3577 or schedule an appointment online for your pet!

 Your pet's vaccinations should be able to keep them protected from any diseases they are at risk of encountering.
 We offer the following core and lifestyle vaccines: